 - In a small skillet, cook bacon over medium heat until partially cooked but not crisp.
-Drain on paper towels.
 Meanwhile, in a small saucepan, combine the coffee, brown sugar, vinegar, mustard and salt.
 Bring to a boil; cook and stir for 2-3 minutes or until sugar is dissolved.
-Stir in beans and onion.
+Stir in the beans and onion.

-- Divide the bean mixture between two 6-oz. ramekins or custard cups coated with cooking spray.
+- Drain bacon on paper towels.
+Divide the bean mixture between two 6-oz. ramekins or custard cups coated with cooking spray.
 Top with bacon.
 Bake at 350° for 25-30 minutes or until bubbly.
 Yield: 2 servings.

 Originally published as Tangy Baked Beans in Cooking for 2 Summer 2006, p33